Can fish farming really be sustainable?

 The processes and raw materials involved in producing feed mean it is the industry’s largest source of greenhouse gas emissions.
 Mowi aims to reduce total emissions by 35% by 2030 and 72% by 2050 so looking at emissions throughout its whole supply chain, including feed, will be important.
 Soy is now one of the key constituents of Mowi’s feed.
 The company has committed to using only deforestation-free soy, significantly reducing the emissions associated with it.

-Development of raw materials in salmon feed in Norway
+Development of raw material in salmon feed in Norway

 Source: Mowi, Salmon Farming Industry Handbook 2021